-The eight players Chelsea have signed from the Bundesliga & how they fared
+Havertz confirmed: The eight players Chelsea have signed from the Bundesliga

-The RB Leipzig striker has scored 32 goals in 43 appearances in all competitions this season and is regarded as one of the hottest properties in Europe.
+The pair scored a combined 40 Bundesliga goals in 2019-20 and are regarded as two of the hottest properties in Europe.

 We’ve taken a look at the eight players Chelsea have signed from the Bundesliga since 2000 to see how their imports from Germany have generally fared.